 Fujifilm XT-1 Flagship and Greenland Icebergs

-I found the menu easy to navigate and the quick menu a blessing.
-No more having to scroll through pages of menu.
-A really cool feature is focus assist, by pressing the focus assist button or by turning the manual focus ring on your lens activates highlight peaking which shows you which part of your photograph is in focus.
-Especially useful in difficult lighting or for people who sometimes don’t trust their eyes.
-Why can’t my DSLR do this??
+I found the menu easy to navigate, and the quick menu a blessing.
+No more having to scroll through pages of the menu.
+A neat feature is focus assist.
+By pressing the focus assist button or by turning the manual focus ring on your lens activates highlight peaking, which shows you which part of your photograph is in focus.
+Especially useful in challenging lighting or for people who sometimes don’t trust their eyes.
+Why can’t my DSLR do this?

-One of my major concerns was the battery performance, especially in ice cold conditions.
-On my boat trips photographing the icebergs two batteries lasted easy 4-5 hours, which was more than adequate.
+One of my primary concerns was the battery performance, especially in ice-cold conditions.
+On my boat trips photographing the icebergs, two batteries lasted easy 4-5 hours, which was more than adequate.
 The batteries are small and inexpensive, easy to stow in your pocket.

-One big difference I noted on my return between my DSLR and Mirrorless Fujifilm XT-1, was the amount of exposures I made.
+One big difference I noted on my return between my DSLR and Mirrorless Fujifilm XT-1, was the number of exposures I made.
 I made more exposures with my DSLR than FujiFilms XT-1.
-It wasn’t that I preferred shooting with the DSLR.
-It was because I trusted FujiFilms XT-1 EVF that I had captured the photograph exactly as I wanted.
+It wasn’t that I preferred photographing with the DSLR.
+It was because I trusted FujiFilms XT-1 EVF that I had captured the photograph precisely as I wanted.

 My photographic trip to Greenland was a success.
-I came back with some wonderful Landscape Photographs created with the FujiFilm XT-1, even there out of the camera jpegs were impressive.
-I love the film simulation modes too, my favourite was Classic Chrome.
+I came back with some beautiful Landscape Photographs created with the FujiFilm XT-1, even the out of the camera jpegs were impressive.
+I love the film simulation modes too.
+My favorite was Classic Chrome.

-I am truly impressed by FujiFilms mirrorless equipment and it will definitely become part of my camera equipment.
+I am truly impressed by FujiFilm’s mirrorless equipment, and it will become part of my camera equipment.

 A big thank you to FujiFilm Switzerland for the loan equipment and there valuable advice and input.
 Very impressed by their service, which seems the norm with FujiFilm offices around the world.